How to Play Commerce

 1TriconThree cards of the exact same rank.
 Amongst Tricons, a Tricon of higher ranked cards is considered higher than a Tricon of three lower ranked cards.Tricon

 2SequenceThree cards of the same suit in direct sequential order.
 The lowest card allowed in a sequence is a 2 and the highest in any Sequence is an Ace.
-For comparing two Sequences, the sequence containing the highest ranked card is considered the highest.Commerce Sequence
+For comparing two Sequences, the sequence containing the highest ranked top card is considered the highest.Commerce Sequence

 3FlushThree cards of the same suit, but not in sequential order.
 For comparing two flushes, the one containing the highest ranked card in the sequence is considered the highest.Commerce Flush